-The exam is an individual oral exam based on a randomly chosen topic, taken from the available subject matters according to the curriculum for the 15 ECTS Common Module.
+The exam is an individual oral exam based on a randomly chosen topic, taken from the available subject matters.

-Each student will be given 30 minutes of preparation time, followed by a 30 minute individual examination, consisting of 10 minutes for presentation and 20 for examination and grading.
+Each student will be given 30 minutes of preparation time, followed by a 30 minute individual examination, including grading.

 The exam is assessed internally according to the 7-point scale.
+One individual grade is given based on an overall evaluation of the group delivery, the individual reflection and the oral presentation.